IllinoisLegalAidOnline/website-docs/docs/source/events.rst

 * Optionally, upload 1 or more files that will be attached to the event.
 Once uploaded, you can add a description that will replace the file name when shown to the user.
 Multiple files can be added, one at a time.

 * Indicate if the user is registering or buying a ticket.
-This is no longer used on the front end and will be removed in the future.
-* Indicate whether registration is required.
-If registration is required, add the link to register
+* If registration or tickets are required, add the link to register.

 .. image:: ../assets/cms-calendar-registration2.png